Christian Ray Flores: Family and Faith

 Christian married Deb de Flores in 1999.
 They met during a Christian conference for entertainers in Los Angeles, where Deb was living at the time as she worked for MTV, Universal Studios, and VH1, as well as serving in Christian ministry.

-Ray and de Flores have three daughters: Diana, Violetta, and Isabella.
+Christian Ray and Deb have three daughters: Diana, Violetta, and Isabella.

 Christian and Deb have been active in Christian ministry in the US, Eastern Europe, and Latin America for two decades.
 They lead The Tribe, a community of faith in Austin, Texas.
 Ray frequently speaks to different audiences in the US and overseas.
 They are also active in philanthropy through their charity Ascend Mission Fund and projects like the Ascend Academy in Mozambique that lifts children out of poverty through developing character, communication, and computer skills.
-Ascend Academy.